Baseband-processor/Air-Legacy/README.md

 **More informations**

-If you are interested in new developments of Air::Legacy see its [official site](https://baseband-processor.github.io/WirelessLegacy.github.io/)
+If you are interested in new developments of Air::Legacy see its [official site](https://baseband-processor.github.io/WirelessLegacy.github.io/), it is daily updated and shows last development for Air::Legacy.

 Requests and collaborations